Subscription Modal Banner

 While the DBS Vantage Card has a solid value proposition, those desiring the following perks will need to look elsewhere.

-Non-expiring points: Citi Prestige, Maybank Visa Infinite, OCBC VOYAGE and Standard Chartered Visa Infinite cardholders enjoy non-expiring points, but DBS Vantage Card cardholders must redeem their points within three years.
+Non-expiring points: Citi Prestige, Maybank Visa Infinite, OCBC VOYAGE and Standard Chartered Visa Infinite cardholders enjoy non-expiring points, but DBS Vantage Card cardholders must redeem their points within 3 years.
 While this is a fairly generous window, it’d obviously be much better had points been evergreen from the start.

 Travel insurance: Some $120K cards offer very solid complimentary travel insurance policies.
 For example, the Citi Prestige and HSBC Visa Infinite offer a level of coverage comparable to a stand-alone policy, with coverage for accidental death, medical expenses (including COVID-related ones), medical evacuation and travel inconvenience.
 The DBS Vantage Card has no such benefit.